ApeWorX/ape/docs/userguides/accounts.md

 ## More Secure Way

+Another, more secure approach is to use an environment variable.
-By saving your passphrase as `environment` variable.
-Set your passphrase like this
+Set your passphrase in an environment variable by following this template:

 ```bash
 export APE_ACCOUNTS_test_PASSPHRASE="a"